Belimumab (By injection)

 - This medicine may cause the following problems:

-- Increased risk for infection, including progressive multifocal leukoencephalopathy
+- Increased risk for infection, including pneumonia, urinary tract infections, cellulitis, bronchitis, progressive multifocal leukoencephalopathy

 - Infusion reactions

 - Increased risk for certain types of cancer

 - This medicine may make it easier for you to get an infection.
 Take precautions to prevent illness.
 Avoid people who are ill.
 Wash your hands often.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: